jdm/tiger/ROADMAP.md

 - [ ] Evaluate https://github.com/Keats/tera
 - [x] Upgrade from Heroicons 1.0 to 2.0
 - [x] Performance improvements to animation playback and drag operations
+- [x] Fixed bug where resize handles on hitboxes with odd-numbered dimensions were slightly misaligned
 - [x] Fixed a bug where in the list of recently opened files, files with identical names would highlight in unison
 - [x] Fixed a bug where disabled menu actions could be interacted with
 - [x] Fixed a bug where app window could be restored/maximized by double clicking inside menus